CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/4-Create-Application-Groups-and-assign-to-users.md

 # Lab 3: Create Application Groups and assign them to users

+## **Scenario**

+Contoso wants restrict the access the application of different teams in the organisation.
+So contoso wants to create seperate application group and assign only specific set of users to it.
+You'll help contoso to configure and create application group and add applications to it.

+## **Overview**

 As explained in the General Hierarchy section, an Application Group is a logical grouping of applications installed on session hosts in the host pool.
 They are of two types:

 1. RemoteApp